 University of California Hastings College of the Law benefits from the involvement of three separate bodies of elected or appointed board members.
-Almost all of the members of these boards are our own alumni, and they are among the most engaged of our graduates.
+Almost all of the members of these boards are our own alumni.
+They are among the most engaged of our graduates.
+Allow me to introduce the three boards at UC Hastings with which I am honored to work.

-The Board of Directors is the governing authority of the institution.
-It has fiduciary responsibility for UC Hastings and sets policy.
-It selects and evaluates the Chancellor & Dean, delegating to him or her the tasks of day-to-day management.
-All institutions of higher education have a board of this nature.
-The UC system as a whole has the Board of Regents.
-Our Board is the equivalent of the UC Board, operating independently of the Regents.
-The Governor of California appoints members to the Board of Directors, the Senate confirms them, and they serve as volunteers for a twelve-year term.
+The Governor of California appoints members to the Board of Directors, the state Senate confirms them, and they serve as volunteers for a twelve-year term.
 In addition to the Chancellor & Dean, the Chief Financial Officer and the General Counsel also report to the Board; the General Counsel serves as Secretary to it.
-Note, the General Counsel and Chief Financial Officer have a dual reporting line: to the Board of Directors and the Chancellor.
+Both the Chief Financial Officer and General Counsel have a dual reporting line: to the Board of Directors and the Chancellor.
 The Board acts as a body, and, as is true of the best practice of governing boards in general, individual Directors are not typically regarded as autonomous.
-One Director is always a direct, lineal descendant of our founder, Serranus Clinton Hastings, the first Chief Justice of California.
-The Board of Directors meets quarterly.
+One Director is always a direct, lineal descendant of our founder, Serranus Clinton Hastings, the first Chief Justice of California, or a family designee.
+The Board of Directors holds quarterly meetings open to the public.
 Its standing committees hold additional meetings.